If you’ve started to learn jazz guitar, then you’ll agree that it can seem like an overwhelming task.

 - Blue Train – John Coltrane

-These 5 albums will provide you an overview of how the greatest players of the last 100 years approached writing Jazz tunes, arranging, and improvisation.
+These 5 albums provides an overview of how the greatest players approach writing jazz tunes, arranging, and improvisation.

-If you haven’t heard any of these albums yet, stop reading and go listen.
+If you haven’t heard these albums yet, stop reading and go listen.

 You can always come back to this article and read further.

 But, listening to any of these records just might change your life.

 Now that you know the “why” and “what” when listening to jazz albums, you can learn how to listen to jazz.

 Listening to jazz as a student is different from listening for enjoyment.